Rishabh672003/Programming-Notes/Go/00-intro.md

 ## Introduction to Go

+**Table of contents:**

+1. Introduciton to Go Language.
+2. Go under the hood.
+3. Memory Management.
+4. Comparison with other languages.

+---

+### Introduciton to Go Language.

 Go, often called Golang, is a statically typed & compiled programming language created at Google.

 It aims for simplicity, readability, and **concurrency**, making it great for building performant web services, network applications, and CLI tools.